-Teck jointly holds with third parties additional oil sands leases both east of the Athabasca River (60,000 hectares) and west of the Athabasca River (34,700 hectares).
-During the 2009 winter season we drilled 54 core holes in the Lease 421 Area east of the Athabasca River.
+We own a 50% interest in the Lease 421 Area - oil sands leases 421, 022 and 023 - east of the Athabasca River (approximately 13,300 hectares on a 100% basis).
+Imperial Oil Resources Ventures Limited and ExxonMobil Canada Ltd. each own a 25% interest as well.
+During the 2009 winter season we drilled 54 core holes in the Lease 421 Area.
 The results indicate 49 of the core holes contain prospective oil sands that range in thickness from 10 to 40 metres (averaging 19 metres) with oil sands grades ranging from 9 to 18 percent by weight and overburden thicknesses ranging from 10 to 68 metres (averaging 39 metres).
 These results indicate the potential for a mineable resource, however further core hole drilling will be required to establish the quantity and quality of any potential resource.
-There is no exploration drilling program planned during 2010 on these other oil sands leases.